-It was Dieric Bouts who introduced the convention of pairing the image of the weeping Virgin with that of Christ crowned with thorns.
-His sons and his workshop continued to make replicas for patrons who demanded exact copies.
-These images, with their realistic details - from the transparent tears to the gruesome depiction of the thorns piercing the forehead of Christ - helped in the private meditation on Christ's Passion and humanity.
+Dieric Bouts introduced the convention of pairing images of the weeping Virgin with Christ crowned with thorns.
+His sons and his workshop continued to make replicas and variants of the now iconic images after his death.
+The realistic details – from the transparent tears to the gruesome depiction of the thorns piercing Christ’s flesh – helped in the private meditation on Christ’s Passion and humanity.

 Marks and Labels